About Van The Wine Man

 To begin my transition to the business side of wine, I had the opportunity to organize and manage a food and wine show for six years.
 I worked closely with restaurants, winemakers, distributors, Riedel glassware, and other vendors.
 This provided an up-close introduction to how the industry works, built relationships, and laid my foundation for future business.

 In 2009, I developed Van The Wine Man and began promoting all local wine events, whether I was involved or not.
 I was excited to interview numerous winemakers and sommeliers, sharing their stories on my blog.
 Soon, I was invited to host wine dinners and tastings at local restaurants, and managed marketing for these events.
-In 2016, I was a speaker with a featured session at SXSW about marketing restaurants.
-I hosted screenings of the SOMM films, and developed a Wine and Film series with Circle Cinema, featuring tastings and fundraisers for local charities.
 I worked for Master Sommelier Randa Warren for several years.
+In 2016, I was a speaker with a featured session at SXSW on the SouthBites track, about marketing restaurants.
+I hosted screenings of the SOMM films, and developed a Wine and Film series with Circle Cinema.
 I began to receive paid opportunities, developing and cross-promoting regular restaurant events, and working on restaurant wine lists and staff training.
 The wine was really beginning to flow.
 Then came the pandemic, and a refocus.

 The Wine Professional

-I now host a variety of curated private and public events each month, and I am active in almost every aspect of the wine business in Oklahoma.
-Most popular are themed parties and dinners.
-I help develop a theme, source the wine, and host these events.
-Some are all about having a fun time with friends, and others for deeper education.
-I have a network of winemakers throughout the U.S., and assist clients with wine travel.
+I now host a variety of curated private and public wine events each month.
+My most popular events are themed parties and dinners.
+Other services include access to my a network of winemakers throughout the U.S., and assisting clients with wine travel planning.
 I have helped clients build their cellars, and source hard-to-find bottles.
-I am a distributor for a variety of glassware and wine tool companies.
+I am a distributor for a variety of recommended glassware and wine tools.
 I have assisted several wine and spirits producers gain distribution in the state, and represented direct-to-consumer winemakers.

 I have been called the Mayor of Tulsa Wine.
 For over a decade, my Tulsa Wine Calendar has informed wine lovers about all public wine events in the area.
-I promote the calendar as a free public service, whether or not I am involved with the event.
-I work with select causes and charitable organizations to give back to the community.
-I am honored by the support for my auction lots, which have raised as much as $11,000 for Susan G. Komen.
+The calendar is promoted as a free public service, whether or not I am involved with the event.
+I support select causes and charitable organizations to give back to the community, and am honored by the support for my auction lots, which have raised as much as $11,000 for Susan G. Komen.

 My website, VanTheWineMan.com is the local authority for wine and related activities in Tulsa, outranking most restaurants, retailers, and event sites.
+My monthly newsletter highlights featured upcoming wine events, wine offers, and wine picks.
 AI follows Van The Wine Man, shouldn’t you?